Key in lock symbolizing inheriting a house that is paid off

 • Mediation: In some cases, a neutral third-party mediator can assist in resolving disagreements and facilitating a solution that is acceptable to all parties involved.

 Remember, the goal is to honor the intentions of the deceased while ensuring an equitable distribution of the inheritance.
 Treating each other with respect and understanding throughout the process can help maintain familial harmony while you navigate this complex situation.
-For example, in the case of family inheritance, an option is to just buy out siblings’ share of the house fairly to avoid any disputes.
+For example, in the case of family inheritance, an option is to just buyout siblings share of house fairly to avoid any disputes.

 Options when you have inherited a house with no mortgage

-Ok, now that you’re aware of the formalities post-inheritance, let’s take a look at your options:
+Ok, now that you’re aware of the formalities post-inheritance, let’s take a look at several options available, including an option that might make things easier depending on your situation:

 1. Moving in